microsoft/mu/docs/index.md

 ## Navigation

 Have a look around this site to see what is Project Mu.
-Start by reviewing details of the community and our process.
+Start by reviewing the details of the community and our process.
 See how to interact and get involved, why it's different, how to work within or extend it, as well as where everything is located.
-Finally explore the [Developer Docs](DeveloperDocs/developer_docs.md) if you want to review more indepth details.
+Finally, explore the [Developer Docs](DeveloperDocs/developer_docs.md) if you want to review more in-depth details.

 ## Having trouble?